Daimler and Bosch lay out plans for autonomous taxi service in San Jose

 “We have to rethink urban transportation,” said Dr. Stephan Hönle, senior vice president of Bosch’s automated driving business.
 “Automated driving will help us complete the picture of future urban traffic.”

 As previously announced, Nvidia’s Drive Pegasus will provide the computational horsepower needed for the Mercedes’ real-time decisioning.
-A powerful processor and graphics chip will manage the network of electronic control units (ECUs) — the sensor-equipped microcontrollers that control the transmission, door lock, window, and other systems.
+A powerful processor and graphics chip will manage the network of electronic control units (ECUs) — the sensor-equipped microcontrollers that control the transmission, door locks, windows, and other systems.
 And a custom cooling system will keep the ECUs chilly as they churn through up to 100 gigabytes of data per kilometer of distance traveled.

 Nvidia unveiled Nvidia Drive PX Pegasus at GTC Europe in October 2017 in Munich, Germany.
 The company’s two Xavier system-on-chips and dual graphics cards are capable of performing more than 320 trillion operations per second, Nvidia claims, and of transferring up to a terabyte of data a second while ingesting data from up to 16 cameras and six lidar sensors.
-Bosch and Daimler expect performance to be comparable to about six “synchronized, highly advanced” desktop computers, and said that Pegasus — drawing on a bevy of radar, vision, and ultrasound sensors — would be able to react to changing road conditions within 20 milliseconds.
+Bosch and Daimler expect performance to be comparable to about six “synchronized, highly advanced” desktop computers and said that Pegasus — drawing on a bevy of radar, vision, and ultrasound sensors — would be able to react to changing road conditions within 20 milliseconds.

 “With this pilot, we will generate valuable insights to connect fully automated vehicles in the best way with users of future mobility services,” said Dr. Michael Hafner, vice president of drive technologies and automated driving at Daimler.